Ole Miss vs. Gonzaga Predictions & Picks - Women's NCAA Tournament First Round

 Ole Miss vs. Gonzaga Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's game that pits the Ole Miss Rebels (23-8) against the Gonzaga Bulldogs (28-4) at Maples Pavilion has a good chance to be a close matchup based on our computer prediction, which projects a final score of 65-64 in favor of Ole Miss.
-Game time is at 10:00 PM ET on March 17.
+Friday's contest at Maples Pavilion has the Ole Miss Rebels (23-8) matching up with the Gonzaga Bulldogs (28-4) at 10:00 PM ET (on March 17).
+Our computer prediction projects a narrow 65-64 win for Ole Miss, so expect a tight matchup.

-The Rebels are coming off of an 80-51 loss to South Carolina in their most recent game on Saturday.
+The Rebels are coming off of an 80-51 loss to South Carolina in their most recent outing on Saturday.

 Ole Miss vs. Gonzaga Game Info